Soccer Sponsored Content

 “It’s like a melting pot of people that just really care and put a lot of effort into making the camps an amazing experience for those kids,” Engbers notes.
 “These camps go a long way in kids’ development not only in terms of soccer, but also their leadership skills.

-“Since the whole staff is composed of current and former Ottawa TFC players, the players are able to see first-hand what leading by example means, directly from their older peers.
+“Since the whole staff is composed of current and former Atlético Ottawa players, the players are able to see first-hand what leading by example means, directly from their older peers.
 It’s a very special atmosphere.”

-Learn more about Ottawa TFC summer camps and register via: OttawaTFC.com/camps.
+Learn more about Atlético Ottawa Juniors summer camps as well as the new Orleans Dome All Sports Camp and register via: https://atleticoottawajuniors.com/camps.

 Leave a Reply